Skein relations for tangle Floer homology: The unoriented skein relation

 The case where $p$ and $p'$ share an edge and two corners also arises frequently.
 In this case, $p$ and $p'$ are both bordered polygons.
 We can always handle such domains as in the proof of the previous lemma, canceling terms as in Figures~\ref{fig:pent_d_tree} and \ref{fig:pent_d_mult}.

-Therefore, from now on, we shall omit all domains described in the previous two paragraphs, and only focus on the case where $p$ and $p'$ share a corner.
+Therefore, from now on, we shall omit all domains described in the previous two paragraphs, and only focus on the case where $p$ and $p'$ share exactly one common corner.

 Most of the time, as before, a domain that can be written as a juxtaposition $p * p'$ can always be written as exactly one alternative juxtaposition $p'' * p'''$, and the two terms cancel out.
 However, a new situation arises in the proofs of the following lemmas that was not present in the proof of Lemma~\ref{lem:cond1}.
 There are now some \emph{special cases}, in which a juxtaposition resulting in one domain may cancel a juxtaposition resulting in a different domain!
 We shall discuss all special cases and provide figures in each lemma.
 We shall also provide a table in each lemma that shows all cancelations, including the special cases.
+For the expert reader, the existence of such special cases is not uncommon in multipointed Heegaard Floer theory.

 In each upcoming proof, we will enumerate all relevant juxtapositions of polygons.
 To facilitate the enumeration, we now set up some notation to help us categorize polygons.

 We define $\lan$ (resp.\ $\ran$) to be the unique annulus in $\Sigma \setminus \betas$ whose boundary contains the points $u_k$ (resp.\ $v_k$).
 See the left of Figure~\ref{fig:annuli}.
 Observe that $\lan \setminus (\lan \cap \alphas)$ has $2n + 2$ connected components, three of which are pentagonal regions.
 Given a domain $p$, we define the \emph{$\lan$-height} of $p$ to be the sum of the multiplicities of each of these pentagonal regions in the support of $p$.
 Likewise, $\ran \setminus (\ran \cap \alphas)$ has three connected components that are pentagonal regions, and we define the \emph{$\ran$-height} of a domain $p$ to be the sum of the multiplicities of each of these pentagons in the support of $p$.